Romanitho/Winget-AutoUpdate/README.md

 Install Winget-AutoUpdate and prerequisites silently.

 **-MaxLogFiles**<br>
-Specify number of allowed log files.
+Specify number of allowed log files.<br>
-Default is 3 out of 0-99:
+Default is 3 out of 0-99:<br>
-Setting MaxLogFiles to 0 don't delete any old archived log files.
+Setting MaxLogFiles to 0 don't delete any old archived log files.<br>
 Setting it to 1 keeps the original one and just let it grow.

 **-MaxLogSize**<br>
-Specify the size of the log file in bytes before rotating.
+Specify the size of the log file in bytes before rotating.<br>
 Default is 1048576 = 1 MB (ca. 7500 lines)

 **-WingetUpdatePath**<br>